-If more than one single-instance database is in the group, this will help you to identify which database is causing the problem.
+If multiple single-instance databases are in the group, then this helps you to identify the database causing the problem.

 In the Oracle Fail Safe Manager tree view, select the database name.

-Oracle Corporation recommends that you issue these FSCMD commands from within a script so that you can ensure that Is Alive polling is reenabled when the processing-intensive operation completes.
+Oracle recommends that you run these PowerShell cmdlets commands from within a script so that you can ensure that Is Alive polling is reenabled when the processing-intensive operation completes.

-For information on the FSCMD commands, see Chapter 5.
+For information about the PowerShell cmdlets commands, see Chapter 5.

-If there is a problem when Oracle Fail Safe tries to bring a single-instance database online or offline, the problem might be caused by the way you have set up database authentication.
+If there is a problem when Oracle Fail Safe tries to bring a single-instance database online or offline, then the problem may be caused by the way database authentication has been set up.
 Try the following to solve the problem:

 Section 7.5 describes how to correctly set up this parameter for database authentication.

 For some operations that Oracle Fail Safe performs, such as a group verification and polling the database to ensure that it is online, Oracle Fail Safe must have access to the databases in a group.
-If the database account password has changed, you need to update it in Oracle Fail Safe Manager.
-Otherwise, Oracle Fail Safe is unable to monitor the database using Is Alive polling.
-This situation will be logged to the Windows Event Viewer.
+If the database account password has changed, then it must be updated in Oracle Fail Safe Manager.
+Otherwise, Oracle Fail Safe cannot monitor the database using Is Alive polling.
+This situation will be logged to the Windows Application Event log.

 Section 7.5.2 describes how to correctly update the database password.

-If you encounter problems when trying to establish a connection to either a standalone database or a database configured in a group, you should check the Oracle Net configuration for the database.
+If you encounter problems when trying to establish a connection to either a standalone database or a database configured in a group, then you must check the Oracle Net configuration for the database.

-If these files are no longer valid due to improper update or file damage, Oracle Fail Safe cannot use them to configure virtual server information.
-You should retrieve a valid version of these files or re-create the files using Oracle Net Assistant.
+If these files are no longer valid due to improper update or file damage, then Oracle Fail Safe cannot use these to configure virtual server information.
+You must retrieve a valid version of these files or re-create the files using Oracle Net Assistant.

 Oracle Fail Safe starts a listener after changing the definition of a listener or creating the definition of a new listener.